goostleek/goostleek.github.io/content/about-me.md

 As an open-source contributor, I find joy in giving back to the community that has shaped me.
 I believe in the collective power of innovation and the sharing of knowledge that open-source embodies.

 So join me at `CoreDumps`, where each [post](/posts) is a step on our shared path of technological exploration and growth.
-Here, every insight is offered with humility, and every reader's perspective is valued.
-Together, we’ll sift through the bytes and bits of the software world.
+Together, we’ll sift through the bytes and bits of the software world :rocket:

 ![Marcin Kłopotek](/images/me2.jpg)